vertica/VerticaPy/docs/source/examples_business_booking.rst

 - look for a shorter trip duration.
 - not click as much (spend more time at the same web page).

-Let's add our prediction to the :py:mod:`vDataFrame`.
+Let's add our prediction to the :py:func:`~verticapy.vDataFrame`.

 .. code-block:: python